 Trulioo Immunity Passports

-Trulioo, a company based in Vancouver, British Columbia, has the goal of developing an “immunity passport” that provides “evidence that a person is immune to Covid-19 and capable of traveling “without risking the population at a destination, or attending an event without risking themselves or becoming a Covid-19 carrier”.
+Trulioo, a Canadian company based in Vancouver, British Columbia, has the goal of developing an “immunity passport” that provides “evidence a person is immune to Covid-19 and capable of traveling “without risking the population at a destination, or attending an event without risking themselves or becoming a Covid-19 carrier”.
 They say the concept is basically the same as “age verification that an individual is old enough to participate in an age-restricted activity”.
 Hummmmm?